ARM-software/arm-trusted-firmware/docs/porting-guide.md

 #### plat_pm_ops.affinst_suspend()

-Perform the platform specific setup to power off an affinity instance in the `MPIDR` of the calling CPU.
+Perform the platform specific setup to power off an affinity instance of the calling CPU.
 It is called by the PSCI `CPU_SUSPEND` API implementation.

-The `MPIDR` (first argument), `affinity level` (third argument) and `state` (fifth argument) have a similar meaning as described in the `affinst_on()` operation.
+The `affinity level` (second argument) and `state` (third argument) have a similar meaning as described in the `affinst_on()` operation.
 They are used to identify the affinity instance on which the call is made and its current state.
 This gives the platform port an indication of the state transition it must make to perform the requested action.
 For example, if the calling CPU is the last powered on CPU in the cluster, after powering down affinity level 0 (CPU), the platform port should power down affinity level 1 (the cluster) as well.

 The difference between turning an affinity instance off versus suspending it is that in the former case, the affinity instance is expected to re-initialize